Rabbi says politicians should 'get off their rear ends' after synagogue massacre

 "They had a maniac walk in and they didn't have any protection and that is so sad to see," Trump said at Joint Base Andrews in the Maryland suburbs Saturday before he departed for a campaign swing in the Midwest.
 "If you take a look at it, if they had protection inside the results would have been far better."

+Pittsburgh Mayor Bill Peduto said Sunday that he disagreed with Trump's call for more armed guards in places of worship in order to prevent shootings like the one at the Tree of Life synagogue.

+Instead, Peduto told NBC's "Meet the Press" Sunday that he believes gun control measures would go further to stop these shootings.

-The suspected gunman Robert Bowers entered the Tree of Life synagogue at around 9.45 a.m. on Saturday and began shooting as services got underway, authorities said.
+The accused gunman, Robert Bowers, entered the Tree of Life synagogue at around 9:45 a.m. on Saturday and began shooting as services got underway, authorities said.
 They believe the suspect was in the synagogue a total of 20 minutes.
-The names of the victims have not yet been released.

 Diamond, who is still very active in the Jewish community of Squirrel Hill, admitted that the thought of being attacked had always been “in the back of my mind.”